awkward/Alembic/README.md

 <br>
 <br>

-A Sketch plugin that uses [Color Thief](https://github.com/lokesh/color-thief/) under the hood to extract a color palette from any layer that contains bitmap data (both Images and layers with a Pattern fill).
-Each palette contains 6 colors that you can then copy to your clipboard.
+A Sketch plugin to extract a color palette from any layer that contains bitmap data.
+This works for both images and layers with a Pattern fill.
+Alembic uses [Color Thief](https://github.com/lokesh/color-thief/) to extract a representative color palette.

+## Introduction

+Awhile ago, we read this [Tweet](https://twitter.com/jeffreydgroot/status/889803683927601153) with an idea for a Sketch plugin that extracts color palettes from images.
+We thought it was perfect to experiment with and the idea resulted in Alembic.
+We hope that it will improve your workflow.

 ## Usage